If you would like to know more about Clever Accounts, please contact us on 0113 518 8800

 From an accounting point of view, the over-payment of dividends is classed as an ‘overdrawn director’s loan’, this normally needs to be paid back to the company within 9 months of the year-end, or interest and additional tax may be due.

 Dividend tax is paid via the annual self-assessment tax return process so is included in the mix of your overall income from investments and interest.
-Each shareholder will benefit from a £500 dividend allowance for the year ended 5th April 2025, reduced from £1,000 in the year ended 5th April 2024 and £2,000 prior to this.
-This means that for the year ended 5th April 2025, the first £500 in dividends is tax-free.
+Each shareholder will benefit from a £500 dividend allowance for the year ended 5th April 2026, the same as the year ended 5th April 2025, but reduced from £1,000 in the year ended 5th April 2024 and £2,000 prior to this.
+This means that for the year ended 5th April 2026, the first £500 in dividends is tax-free.
 The remaining dividend payments are taxed depending on which tax band they fall in above the personal allowance, the tax bands are as follows:

 (To avoid paying higher rate tax, it would be recommended that the company shareholder restricts his dividends to £37,700.00)